by Bennett Z. Kobb, with illustrations by Chris Kalnick

 Conventional explanations don't account for the beneficial effects of this meditation on dreams, the extraordinary musical effects and the OM, the energy experiences and feelings of attunement, and out-of-body experiences that can come, depending on the individual's own life path and consistency of practice.

-The "battery charge" mentioned in the book may be felt in a narrow channel on the right side of the spine.
+Strictly speaking, Nada Yoga meditation has not been a subject of neurological study.
+In Yoga tradition, however, the right side conveys the ascending portion of the life current.
+The battery charge mentioned in the book may be felt in a narrow channel on the right side of the spine.
 This is nicely consistent with the Yogic principle of the Pingala or Solar Nadi.
 Find a good explanation of the Nadis at this Yoga Journal page.

 What are the chapters of the book?